 For smaller estates, the best avenue is to file an affidavit asking for transfer of personal property and assets.
 In California, this procedure is limited only for estates that are valued at no more than $150,000 or those with real estate with up to $50,000 in value.
 In these cases, all an inheritor has to do is create a short document that asserting their wish to transfer assets and have it signed under oath.
 The affidavit could take up to 2 to 6 months to process, depending on the type of assets and properties involved in the estate.

 Even if these procedures are far simpler than the usual probate process, inheritors can still face a lot of hurdles if they expect to do everything on their own.
 It’s always best to seek out legal counsel in order to avoid any difficult scenarios.
-A Los Angeles probate lawyer may be able to help you learn more about alternative options like the ones discussed here.
+A Houston lawyer may be able to help you learn more about alternative legal options like the ones discussed here.

 It’s an unfortunate reality that car accidents are a common occurrence in the United States.
 According to data from the United States Census Bureau, there were 10.8 million reported motor vehicle accidents in the year 2009.
 The road can pose plenty of risks for drivers.
 That’s why it’s important that drivers help keep the roads safe by following prescribed traffic rules and safety practices.